-At a now-defunct surplus place in San Jose, CA, known then as 'A to Z Electronics,' I found a SCSI disk drive that was, for the time (1996), quite a coup to get.
+At a now-defunct surplus place in San Jose, CA, then known as 'A to Z Electronics,' I found a SCSI disk drive that was, for the time (1996), quite a coup to get.
 It was in a glass display case up front, near the register, priced at $95.00.
 It only had one little problem, one that could have been easily missed if one didn't know what to look for.

 Specifically: One of the seals protecting the HDA chamber had been removed.
 The disk platters were visible through the hole.

 One of my best friends and fellow scroungers encountered a seller at one of the Bay Area's swap meets who had an interesting-looking DLT (Digital Linear Tape) drive.
-Such drives have their native capacity clearly labeled on the front panel.
+Such drives have their native and compressed capacity clearly labeled on the front panel.
 In this case, it was 20GB native, and 40 compressed.
 The seller, however, insisted that it was a 40/80 drive, and became annoyed when evidence to the contrary was presented.
 Said seller became more agitated when asked if the unit was even functional.

 My friend moved on without another word, and warned me (and others) about this particular seller.
 The drive didn't sell, and the seller received justice in the form of much-reduced business for his other items.

 Needless to say, this fellow was his own worst enemy.
-No one bought anything from him I know of, and he disappeared within three months.
+No one bought anything from him that I know of, and he disappeared within three months.

 Not all Sleazers choose swap meet environments.
 Some prefer a more anonymous venue, which leads me to…

 Unfortunately, forums like Ebay afford no such opportunity.
 In fact, it's rare that you can even talk to your seller (or buyer) on the phone.
 Kurt McDuffie, one of the Technoid's readers, E-mailed me this story from March of 2004.